counternote/counternote/README.md

 Clicks are basic punctuation characters that must come immediately after the sound they sustain.
 They are roughly equivalent to the range of a whole note to a thirty-second note.
 These can be extended by trailing *clicks* in the same bar or by adding the tie `__` with a new click at the beginning of the next bar.
 They can also be shortened using *cuts*.
 More on them in a bit.

-The six *clicks* ordered by powers of two with suggested bpms are as follows:
+The six *clicks* ordered by powers of two with suggested bpms as follows:

     ——————————————————————————————————
       CLICK  VALUE  WORD   IPA   BPM